 My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
+But let patience have its perfect work, that you may be perfect and complete, lacking nothing.
 James 1:2-4

 James outlines eight characteristics in his first chapter, which are developed when we patiently endure trials.
 These are all “being” traits and not “doing” traits, indicating what we should become.

 When we patiently endure testing and trials, we become:

 - People who, through patience and endurance, grow and mature into worthy vessels.
 (James 1:4)

 James encourages us to let patience have its perfect work.
 When you are patient as you endure these trials, your faith will bloom under pressure and you will be equipped, mature, complete, and lacking in nothing.